JCarlee/pdf-invoice-scraper/README.md

 # PDF Invoice Processor

 A Python application that automates processing of text-based PDF invoices into a SQLite database with a simple GUI interface.
-Specifically designed for Krueger Wholesale invoices used by daffodil*parker in Madison, WI.
+Specifically designed for client.

 ## Features